leorodriguesrj/json-lore/README.md

 to "stash" JSON Schemas.

 Schemas are saved with a certain name under "http://host:port/schemas/:id".
-The list of endpoints is placed ahead and the HAL pattern is applied to requests and responses.
+The application currently uses the filesystem to save the schemas.

 ## Instalation